cFos/l10n/README.md

 Regardless of your choice, please, provide us with all necessary information so we'd be able to fix it:

-* Where did you found wrong translation (certain software or section of cFos website)
+* Where did you found wrong translation (certain software or section of cFos website);
-* What exactly translated wrongly or inaccurate
+* What exactly translated wrongly or inaccurate.

 Those information would be enough for us to detect issues and fix it with help of one of our translating volunteers.
 However, in case you have time it won't hurt to let us know how those translations can be fixed or how it's quality can be improved.